• Skip to primary navigation

 Allow the pie to cool - Pecan pie must be served at room temperature or (even better) chilled in the refrigerator for a couple of hours.
 The filling will be very liquid and runny if served even a little bit warm.

-Stay away from artificial sweeteners - Don't try to lighten this recipe by using Splenda or another artificial sweetener.
+Stay away from artificial sweeteners - Don't try to lighten this classic pecan pie recipe by using Splenda or another artificial sweetener.
 They don't work.
 Trust me; I know.
 Pecan pie filling won't set up without both sugar and corn syrup, and you'll end up with a gooey liquid mess instead of a nice firm pecan pie.

 How to store pecan pie